primer/prism/README.md

-# Primer Color Tool
+# Primer Prism

-A tool for creating cohesive, consistent, and accessible color scales
+A tool for creating and maintaining cohesive, consistent, and accessible color palettes

 https://primer-color-tool.netlify.app/